Domestic terms and conditions

 - interfered with your meter or, it is proven that you have stolen energy,

-then, after fully considering the information known to us about your circumstances, we may terminate the contract and/or disconnect the supply (in line with our policy “Paying Your Bill – Help for Domestic Customers” which is available on our website).
+then, after fully considering the information known to us about your circumstances, we may terminate your contract and/or disconnect the supply (in line with our policy “Paying Your Bill – Help for Domestic Customers” which is available on our website).
 If we intend to do this, we will give you at least 7 days’ notice prior to doing so.

 7.2 We may supply you with multiple services.
-Termination or disconnection only affects the service(s) in which you are in breach of the contract however we may change the tariff which you are on for remaining service(s).
+Termination or disconnection only affects the service(s) in which you are in breach of your contract however we may change the tariff which you are on for remaining service(s).

 7.3 If your tariff is an 'online only' tariff we may move you on to our cheapest variable tariff if you do not comply with the online account management requirements as specified in your tariff guide.